AlexGustafsson/fuse-motion/README.md

 # Contributing
 <a name="contributing"></a>

 Any help with the project is more than welcome.
-This is my first take on Uno and Objective-C so some things might not be following best practices or incorrectly implemented all together.
+This is my first take on Uno and Objective-C so some things might not be following best practices or be incorrectly implemented all together.

 #### TODO: